To be a victim of food poisoning, that’s something that nobody wants to experience when traveling in a new country.

 It can be pretty difficult not buying fruits from stalls throughout India since many juice drinks and fruits look so good.
 But for your own sake – don’t.
 Eating uncooked vegetables and fruit is one of the biggest reasons why people get stomach flu and food poisoning in India.

-Consider being a vegetarian while traveling in India
+Consider being a vegetarian

-My best advice when it comes to food in India is to only eat vegetarian food.
+My best advice when it comes to food in India is to eat vegetarian food.
 It can be pretty difficult to know if your dish is cooked properly or not, and therefore it’s best to exclude meat entirely.